GaryAustin1/RLS-Performance/README.md

 Although most of the time spent on thinking about RLS is to get it to handle security needs, the impact of it on performance of your queries can be massive.
 This is especially true on queries that look at every row in a table like for many select operations and updates with where clauses.
+Note that queries that use limit and offset will usually have to query all rows to determine order, not just the limit amount.

 Please see the [last section](#tools-to-measure-performance) for ways to measure the performance of your queries as you test RLS improvements.